Reese McGuire Player Props: Red Sox vs. Rays

 - TV Channel: NESN

 Looking to place a prop bet on Reese McGuire?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Reese McGuire At The Plate